-The Group includes two financing companies, one of which, ENW Finance plc, had debt listed on the London Stock Exchange throughout the year.
-The other, ENW Capital Finance plc, had no debt in issue in either the current or prior year.
-Following the issue of debt in these companies, the proceeds are lent down the Group to finance operations in ENWL.
-Debt is also held by ENWL.
+Electricity North West Property Limited, another wholly owned subsidiary of the Company, was established to develop innovative technologies through research into electricity networks and to hold the associated intellectual property rights for license to third parties.
+The Group includes three financing companies, one of which, ENW Finance plc, had debt listed on the London Stock Exchange throughout the year.
+The other two, ENW Capital Finance plc and NWEN Finance plc, had no debt in issue in the current year.
+Debt is also issued in North West Electricity Networks (Holdings) Limited ("NWEN (Holdings)") and North West Electricity Networks plc ("NWEN plc"), intermediary holding and financing companies, and in ENWL, the operating company.
+Following the issue of debt, the proceeds are lent down the group to finance operations in ENWL.

 In January 2023, a £425m 4.893% 2032 bond was issued by ENW Finance plc and the net proceeds were on-lent to ENWL.
 The proceeds of the 'green bond' will be used to finance green projects in accordance with the Green Financing Framework and International Capital Market Association's ("ICMA's") Green Bond Principles, and will be used in part to repay the £135m index-linked EIB loan due to mature in February 2024 that financed similar projects.